 Of course, if in the end the idea of someone sticking needles into you is just not your thing, there is an alternative in the form of Japanese pain relief patches, or “shippu”.
 Coming in both the cold and hot varieties, shippu are readily available in Japanese drug stores.
 They are good for temporarily relieving pains and aches not just limited to backaches.
 They are also available through your doctor and when prescribed can be covered by insurance.

 Hopefully you’ve lost any apprehension you may have had about trying acupuncture for back pain in Japan.
 Many people tout its positive effects, and it proves to be great alternative to merely dulling the ache with painkillers.
-If you are on the fence about whether you should try acupuncture for back pain in Japan, please don’t hesitate to take advantage of HealthyTOKYO’s aforementioned appointment service.
-If you have any questions about the appointment service or anything else, please contact us through the site chat feature.

 Before you go, just remember: